 Perhaps you had set it up so that the shadows of the trees provide the bees with some protection from the afternoon sun.

-If they chose to cut down those trees, the hive is exposed to temperatures that the bees didn’t sign up for.
+If they choose to cut down those trees, the hive would be exposed to temperatures that the bees didn’t sign up for.

 If the colony is small, it will be very difficult for them to keep the hive cool in the summer.